 Follow these eight steps to clean your eyeglass lenses and frames without damaging the lenses.
-These tips will help you keep your safety glasses, sunglasses, and sports eyewear in excellent condition too.
+These tips will also help you keep your safety glasses, sunglasses, and sports eyewear in excellent condition.

 Before cleaning your eyewear, ensure that your hands are clean.
-That means removing any dirt, grime, lotion, or anything else that could affect your lenses.
-Use a dishwashing liquid or lotion-free soap and a clean lint-free towel to wash your hands.
+Remove dirt, grime, lotion, or anything else that could affect your lenses.
+Use a dishwashing liquid or lotion-free soap and a clean, lint-free towel to wash your hands.

 Rinse your eyeglasses under a stream of lukewarm water from the tap.
-This helps wash away any dust and other debris, which can scratch your lenses when you clean them.
+This helps wash away any dust and other debris that can scratch your lenses.

 Don’t use hot water.
 This can damage some eyewear lens coatings.

 Apply a small amount of lotion-free soap or dishwashing liquid to each lens of your glasses.
-Most dishwashing solutions are very concentrated, so it’s essential to use just a small drop.
+Most dishwashing solutions are very concentrated, so only use a small drop.

-Don’t forget to clean the part where the edge of the lenses meet the frame.
+Don’t forget to clean the part where the edge of the lenses meets the frame.
 This is where dust, debris, and oils gather easily.

 Wash both sides of the frame and the lenses thoroughly.
-Be sure to wash away all traces of soap.
+Be sure to wash away all traces of soap as well.
 Otherwise, the glasses will be smeared when you dry them.

-Gently shake the eyeglasses to remove most of the water from the lenses.
-Check the glasses to ensure that they’re clean.
+Gently shaking the eyeglasses can remove most of the water from the lenses.
+After doing this, check the glasses to ensure they’re clean.

 Thoroughly dry the eyeglasses lenses with a fresh, lint-free cleaning cloth or towel.
 Make sure the clean cloth hasn’t been laundered with fabric softener or a dryer sheet.
 These solutions can smear or smudge eyewear lenses.